- Are you registering for the first time?

 - All offices providing state-funded programs

 When Am I Registered to Vote?

 You are considered a registered voter only upon receipt of your voter notification card from the Board of Elections.
-Voter notification cards returned from the Post Office are processed and the applicant is cancelled.
+Voter notification cards returned from the Post Office are processed and the applicant is canceled.

 Registration in Maryland is Permanent

 Your Maryland voter registration never needs to be renewed.
 As long as you remain a resident of the County and have actively voted in the last two Presidential Elections, your voter registration in Maryland is active.
-If you have not voted in the last two Presidential elections, your voter registration status will be cancelled.
+If you have not voted in the last two Presidential elections, your voter registration status will be canceled.
 You will need to activate your registration status in order to vote in the next election.

 Voter Notification Card